EpicEric/sandhole/book/src/quick_start.md

 In order to run Sandhole, you'll need:

-- A server with public addresses.
+- A server with at least one public address.
 - A domain pointing to said server (in this example, `server.com`).

 Then, install the Sandhole binary in your server.
 Currently, the only ways to do so are [through Docker Compose](./docker_compose.md) or to compile it yourself.